gomesjj/ax88179_178a/README.md

 I came across a great post by William Lam [<u>Working USB Ethernet Adapter (NIC) for ESXi</u>](http://www.virtuallyghetto.com/2016/03/working-usb-ethernet-adapter-nic-for-esxi.html).
 Like William, I was also looking at additional network adapters to use with my Intel NUC.
 As I had some spare time, I decide to embark on a parallel effort to port the driver to ESXi 5.5 and 6.0.

 The modifications I made to the source code are very similar to William's, but there are a few differences: the resulting module after compiling this source code works with the adapter plugged in to either a USB 3.0 or USB 2.0 port.
-Also, I have enabled both scatter-gather and TSO, which dramatically improve throughput (not on when attached to a USB 2.0 port, obviously)
+Also, I have enabled both scatter-gather and TSO, which dramatically improves throughput (not when attached to a USB 2.0 port, obviously)

 ###Table of Contents